Broceliande

 Fairies

 Fairies are of celtic origins, but their name comes from “Fata”, meaning ” destiny in latin.
 Concerning their appearance, they went from a human size within the Middle-Age, to a small size with transparent and colorful wings thanks to Shakespeare’s stories.
 To add with their flying ability, linked to the natural environment, they are also supposed to have magical powers.
-Their home are placed under rock cavities, nearby megaliths, or nearby water streams within the forests.
+Their home are placed under rock cavities, nearby megaliths, or near water streams within the forests.
 We will name below some of Broceliande’s famous places where it is said that they are living.

 Dragons